bathai420/interview_data_quality/NewSkill/README.md

 [Questions](https://github.com/bathai420/interview_data_quality/blob/main/Questions/README.md),
 [Mistake](https://github.com/bathai420/interview_data_quality/blob/main/Mistake/README.md)

-I take proactive approach to develop new skills and  new knowledge whether it's mastering a new programming language or new data governance tool, Iam committed to continuous learning to maximize my value to the team and drive collective success as a team.
+I take proactive approach to develop new skills whether it's mastering a new programming language or new data governance tool.

+Iam committed to continuous learning to maximize my value to the team and drive collective success as a team.

 As i had to support various clients in my previous work space, I had to learn how to use different databases like postgres, mysql, sql server, oracle